Frequently Asked Questions - Rules and Regulations

 The organiser may announce a Playoff between the top scoring teams at the beginning of the tournament.

-Points accumulated during the Round Robin is discarded for the Playoff.
+Points accumulated during the Round Robin are discarded for the Playoff.

 The Playoff is a single elimination format where the 3rd and 4th placed teams will compete for third place, and the 1st and 2nd place teams will compete for the championship